Source PostgreSQL #

 For more information about the configuration parameters for delta-snapshot

-mode, see Delta-snapshot Mode.
+mode, see Delta-snapshot mode.